The holomorphic couch theorem: The modulus of extension

-Since $\m$ is upper semi-continuous and $\emb(X,Y,h)$ is compact, $\m$ a\-chie\-ves its maximum at some $f\in\emb(X,Y,h)$.
+Since $\m$ is upper semi-continuous, it attains its maximum whenever the space $\emb(X,Y,h)$ is compact.
+This happens precisely when $h$ is non-trivial and non-parabolic by Lemma \ref{lem:compactness}.
+Let us recall hypothesis \myhypertarget{h3}{(\textbf{H})} from the introduction: \begin{itemize} \item $h:X\to Y$ is a non-trivial and non-parabolic embedding between finite Riemann surfaces; \item $X$ has non-empty ideal boundary; \item $\{X_r\}_{r\in[0,\infty]}$ is a $1$-parameter family of enlargements of $X$; \item $\m$ is the associated modulus of extension; \item $\emb(X,Y,h)$ is non-empty. \end{itemize} Note that this hypothesis prevents $Y$ from being the sphere with at most $2$ punctures or the disk with at most $1$ puncture.
+Under hypothesis \myhyperlink{h3}, $\m$ a\-chie\-ves its maximum at some $f\in\emb(X,Y,h)$.
 We will see that any such maxi\-mum is the restriction of a slit mapping.
 We first need to show that any limit of Teichm\"uller embeddings is itself a Teichm\"uller embedding.